JonathanLorand/AgoraGarden/A pattern language.md

 ### The poetry of the language
 - "Finally, a note of caution.
 This language, like English, can be a medium for prose, or a medium for poetry.
 The difference between prose and poetry is not that different languages are used, but that the same language is used, differently.In an ordinary English sentence, each word has one meaning, and the sentence too, has one simple meaning.
 In a poem, the meaning is far more dense.
 Each word carries several meanings; and the sentence as a whole carries an enormous density of interlocking meanings, which together illuminate the whole."
 - "The same is true for pattern languages.
 It is possible to make buildings by stringing together patterns, in a rather loose way.
 A building made like this, is an assembly of patterns.
 It is not dense.
 It is not profound.
 But it is also possible to put patterns together in such a way that many many patterns overlap in the same physical space: the building is very dense; it has many meanings captured in a small space; and through this density, it becomes profound."
 - "But this kind of compression is not only poetic and profound.
 It is not only the stuff of poems and exotic statements, but to some degree, the stuff of every English sentence.
 To some degree, there is compression in every single word we utter, just because each word carries the whisper of the meanings of the words it is connected to.
-Even "Please pass the butter, Fred" has some compres-sion in it, because it carries overtones that lie in the con-nections of these words to all the words which came be-fore it.
+Even "Please pass the butter, Fred" has some compression in it, because it carries overtones that lie in the con-nections of these words to all the words which came be-fore it.
 - Each of us, talking to our friends, or to our families, makes use of these compressions, which are drawn out from the connections between words which are given by the language.
 The more we can feel all the connections in the language, the more rich and subtle are the things we say at the most ordinary times."

 ## Towns